There’s quite a lot that is important about ‘small’.

 - I’d ask you to consider that Triumphs and Disasters can trigger an extreme reaction; utter jubilation and deep disappointment.
 If this happens then it could be form of Catastrophising; just one of the extreme responses that can bump us off the scenic route.

 - Notice how even jubilation can do this with an abrupt response leading us to think we have found The Answer.
 How many self-help books have you read that seem to offer The Answer and, most often, only happy ones!
 As I have said elsewhere, beware Damascian conversions.
-I argue that small, safe experiments are less likely to create either triumphs or disasters.
+I argue that small, safe experiments are less likely to create either triumphs or disasters, just progress in an unpredictable world.

-- The time on the road to success may not take any longer even if you take modest steps.
+- The time on the road to success may not even take longer if you take modest steps.
 True, triumphs may help you leap forward, but disasters can block the route, and take a long time to clear.
 Slow and steady can work better, as the Hare discovered, to his cost, in Aesop’s Fable about the Hare and the Tortoise.

 - There is a second element to consider from the brief extract from Kipling’s poem.
 He speak of Triumph and Disaster as ‘impostors‘; things to beware.
 If triumph and disaster are outcomes, then Kipling seems to imply that the actions that lead to Triumph or Disaster are, themselves, suspect; of less value than we might think.
 Small and safe experiments are more likely to generate a series of actions that produce a better result for you in the longer term.

 - Finally, I’d agree with Kipling that small victories and small defeats are better treated just the same.
 It is not difficult to value our small victories, even if some of us are modest about them, but now I place as much store on learning from my small defeats.
-Indeed, ignoring my defeats has incurred cost in my past.
+Indeed, ignoring my defeats has incurred cost in my own past.